Ruby Glow Peperomia (Peperomia graveolens) Indoor Care, Propagation, Problems with Remedies

 Maintain the soil moist until the new Ruby Glow Peperomia are well established after which you can begin routine care.

-How to propagate Ruby Glow Peperomia from stem-tip cuttings
+2. How to propagate Ruby Glow Peperomia from stem-tip cuttings

-Take stem cuttings of about 4-5 in. length from a healthy Ruby Peperomia and ensure each cutting has at least 2 sets of leaves.
+Take stem cuttings of about 4-5 inches length from a healthy Ruby Peperomia and ensure each cutting has at least 2 sets of leaves.
+The stem-tip cuttings root easily, therefore, there is no need for a rooting hormone.

 Allow sometime for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.